Powerful UV light and a 1-acre radius make this zapper a workhorse for your outdoors.

 The UV light and electrified grid work to eradicate pests outside.
 Requires an attractant cartridge, and 1 is supplied with purchase.
 Unit is waterproof and designed not to clog.
 Bulb is easy to replace.

 These smaller bug-zapping rackets are fun and safe to use.

-Boasts 4,000-volt mesh.
+Boasts a 4,000-volt mesh.
 Triple-layered to protect against accidental shock.
-Bright LED light in handle illuminates pests.
-Safety switch keeps current off until needed.
+Bright LED light in the handle illuminates pests.
+Safety switch keeps the current off until needed.
 Pack of 2.

 Some complaints that they stop working after a short time.

 Designed for indoor use.
 Mesh screen helps keep hands out of the electric grid.
 Can be hung or set on a solid surface.
 Plastic tray can be removed for easy cleaning.

 Loud when zapping an insect.
 Some reported units suddenly stopped working.

 A powerful bug zapper with a hanging hook.

 With a 6-foot cord, a metal hanging hook, and auto-drain holes, this model can be placed or hung wherever it is needed most.
 The light is designed to last up to 8,000 hours.